The Particle

 will create a plot file called “plt00000” and write the mesh data in output to it, and then write the particle data in a subdirectory called “particle0”.
 There is also the WriteAsciiFile method, which writes the particles in a human-readable text format.
 This is mainly useful for testing and debugging.

-The binary file format is currently readable by yt.
-In additional, there is a Python conversion script in amrex/Tools/Py_util/amrex_particles_to_vtp that can convert both the ASCII and the binary particle files to a format readable by Paraview.
+The binary file format is readable by either yt or Paraview.
 See the chapter on Visualization for more information on visualizing AMReX datasets, including those with particles.

 Inputs parameters